-Meeting the Needs of All Learners
+Department of Academics | Meeting the Needs of ALL Learners

-Talented and Gifted Education
+Talented and Gifted Program

-Differentiated instruction, in which gifted students are met at their levels and challenged with appropriate assignments, begins in kindergarten and continues throughout students’ academic careers until graduation.
+Differentiated instruction, in which gifted students are met at their own levels and challenged with appropriate assignments, begins in kindergarten and continues throughout students’ academic careers until graduation.

-From kindergarten to fifth grade, students are supported by differentiated instruction by their general education teachers.
+From kindergarten to fourth grade, students are supported by differentiated instruction by their general education teachers.
 Assessment data including reading levels, writing skills, math assessments, and classroom performance are used to determine the level of differentiation and rigorous content provided to each student.

 In no way does being identified as “gifted” guarantee admission to honors or AP courses in later years, nor does not being identified as “gifted” prevent a student from taking such courses at a later time.

 If you have questions or concerns regarding your child’s access to gifted and talented services, please contact Daniel Moran at email@example.com